Interim measures, remedies, & accommodations

 No-contact orders between two members of the Reed community may be requested from the dean of faculty, the director of human resources, or the director of community safety.
 No-contact orders are non-punitive and reciprocal.

-Protective orders may be issued by courts for survivors of sexual assault, domestic violence, and stalking.
+Protective or restraining orders may be issued by courts for survivors of sexual assault, domestic violence, and stalking.
 Protective orders may require the respondent to stay away from specific places or to avoid certain types of contact.
 If the respondent violates the protective order, they may be subject to criminal penalty.
 Reed honors all court-issued protective orders.
 For more information, contact an attorney or an advocate.

 SAPR advocates, counselors, and the ADSAPR can accompany survivors when making a report to the college.
 Community safety can assist in reporting to law enforcement.